MicrosoftDocs/visualstudio-docs/docs/cross-platform/unity-scripting-upgrade.md

 ![MonoBleedingEdge directory](media/vstu_monobleedingedge.png)

-For example, if you're using the .NET 4.x profile and want to use `HttpClient`, you must add an assembly reference for System.Net.Http.dll.
+For example, if you're using the .NET Standard 2.0 profile and want to use `HttpClient`, you must add an assembly reference for System.Net.Http.dll.
 Without it, the compiler will complain that you're missing an assembly reference:

 ![missing assembly reference](media/vstu_missing-reference.png)